 If you are a first-year student interested in being a part of immersion trips and taking up leadership roles, you should apply to lead a First-Year Trip.
 These trips are created in community with local partners, Pace Staff, and Graduate Coordinators to offer first-year students the opportunity to lead peers from their class year in community building, education around social topics, and community engagement.
 This role is a way for students to cultivate leadership, service, and community-focused experiences.
 First-year Trip Leaders are guided by Pace Staff and Graduate Coordinators in creating educational immersive trips.

 This spring we are looking for students to lead trips in the local area around the topics of community and the arts.
 Students would be part of a cohort from mid-fall through the spring to plan and implement the immersion experience.
-The trip will depart during Spring Break 2020.
-The Leader applications can be found here.
-The deadline to apply is Sunday, November 10th at 11:59pm.

 Apply to be a Graduate Coordinator

 Every year the Pace Center coordinates Breakout Trips in the NJ/PA/NY area that are led by first year students with first year students as the participants.
-First-year Trip Leaders are guided by Pace Staff and Graduate Coordinators in creating educational immersive trips that allow them to learn and serve in the community.
+First-year Trip Leaders are guided by Pace Center Staff and Graduate Coordinators in creating educational immersive trips that allow them to learn and serve in the community.
 The Graduate Coordinators mentor and assist the first year trip leaders in their learning and planning of the trips.
 For this spring we are looking for graduate students to coordinate trips in the local area around the topic of community and the arts.
 This is a wonderful way for graduate students to cultivate mentorship and leadership skills, practice service, and develop community-focused experiences.

 Graduate Coordinators will work alongside First-Year Trip Leaders and Pace Staff from mid-fall through the spring to plan and implement the immersion experience.
-The trip will depart during Spring Break 2020.
-The Coordinator applications with the trip theme and the position’s responsibilities can be found here.
-The deadline to apply is Sunday, November 10th at 11:59pm.